royalwcheese55/python-project/session-11-fast-api-part-2/homework.md

 Injects current user into route

 - How does FastAPI handle synchronous functions differently?
-FastAPI detects synchronous def route handlers and automatically runs them in a threadpool so they do not block the main async event loop.
-This allows sync code (like SQLAlchemy, file I/O, blocking APIs) to coexist with async code without hurting performance.
+FastAPI detects synchronous def route handlers and runs them in a threadpool so they do not block the main async event loop.
+This allows sync code to coexist with async code without hurting performance.

 ## Coding Challenge: